 Since Monday is a common “closed” day for pretty much everything—museums, galleries, cafes and paid parks, it might be a good day to make the most of the unusual museums that stay open, as well as things that can’t close!

-- The Kite Museum in Nihonbashi has displays of traditional kites from all over Japan.
+- The Kite Museum (link in Japanese) in Nihonbashi has displays of traditional kites from all over Japan.

 - The Chofu Aerospace Center is closed on weekends—so Mondays are perfect for trying mission simulators, open-air displays and displays of original airplanes and cockpits.